CaglarKullu/restaurant_page/README.md

 ## About the Developer

-I'm Caglar Kullu, a passionate developer with a keen interest in creating engaging, high-performance web applications.
+I'm Caglar Kullu, a passionate developer with a keen interest in creating engaging, high-performance applications.
 This project was a valuable step in my journey, honing my skills in Vanilla JS, CSS3, and Webpack.